ICHydro/anaconda/development/README.md

 ## 1. Yii2

-We use the Yii2, which is a component-based PHP framework for rapidly developing modern Web applications.
-The name YII can be considered as the acronym for Yes It Is!
-Yii2 inherits the main spirit behind YII for being a simple, fast and highly extensible PHP framework.
+We use Yii2, which is a component-based PHP framework for rapid development of modern Web applications.
 Some advantages include:

-* Yii2 is a generic Web programming framework
+* Yii2 is a generic web programming framework
 * Yii2 can be used for developing all kinds of Web applications based on PHP
 * Yii2 is component-based architecture and sophisticated caching support
 * Yii2 is especially suitable for developing large-scale applications. such as portals, forums, content management systems (CMS), e-commerce projects, RESTful Web services, and so on